taszap/gitbook-workshop/FAQs.md

 **Q: How do I DM the bot?**

 A: The easiest way to initiate a DM conversation with the bot is to reply to a generation you made in a bot channel with the envelope emoji, :envelope:, and it will open a DM conversation with you in Discord.
 You will have to find it in your Discord Home, where Direct Messages and listed.
-Click on the **MidJourney Bot**.
+Click on the **madjourney Bot**.
 Now you can use the `/imagine` command and other commands listed below.
 Please note the images will still appear on your gallery unless you use /private.

 You can also right-click on the bot in any bot channel, and you should see the option to message the bot.